 Now the island of Kauai isn’t huge (unlike the Big Island), but there is plenty here to keep you occupied.
 From taking an epic helicopter tour to ziplining in the rainforest to hiking hidden waterfalls, there are so many fun and adventurous things to do in Kauai!

 If you’re planning a trip to The Garden Isle and are looking for some guidance on what to see or what to do on Kauai, look no further.
-This post is going to break down the island for you in an easy to understand manner.
+This post is going to break down the island for you in an easy-to-understand manner.
 I’ll provide you with some of the best activities by sections of the island so you can map out your itinerary more efficiently.
-At the end of the post, don’t miss our list of essential tips for Kauai as well as our packing list for Hawaii travel.
+At the end of the post, don’t miss the list of essential tips for Kauai as well as your essential packing list for Kauai.

 Before we dive into our top picks for the best things to do in Kauai, let’s make sure you understand how the island is laid out.

 The island of Kauai can be broken down into four quadrants, North, West, East, and South shores.
 Each region has quite different characteristics (and even weather).
 Not only will this overview help you to decide where to stay or spend the majority of your time, but it will also help you pack accordingly!

 - The South Shore tends to be sunnier than other regions of the island.

 - There are lots of restaurants, shopping, and lots of opportunities to do water sports.